lee19830115/SAMSoftware/BareMetalSoftware/readme.md

     - Run a reverb algorithm on the audio
     - Run a 4K FFT every time a new 32-word block of audio arrives using the FFT accelerator.

+The audio flows through the cores in a pipelined manner as such:

+  ADCs -> SHARC Core 1 -> SHARC Core 2 -> DACs

+When SHARC Core 1 is processing the current frame of audio, SHARC Core 2 is processing the previous frame.
+This way, both cores can be fully utilized.

 Below is a set of approaches that are used within the bare metal frameworks

 ### DMA-based Audio I/O Framework ###